 As anyone who is familiar with Pavlov’s dog experiment would know, the rats expected the food when the lever was provided and ran to the dish.

-What was unexpected though was that some rat didn’t run to the food, but ran to the lever.
-And started fondling, cuddling and enjoying the dopamine rush even without the food.
+What was unexpected though was that some rats didn’t run to the food, but ran to the lever.
+And started fondling, cuddling, and enjoying the dopamine rush even without the food.

 What does this mean for people?

-- the clocks signals 8pm and you start salivating
+- the clock signals 8 pm and you start salivating

 - office is empty and lunch breaks remind you of food